scottslowe/weblog/content/post/2016-01-29-technology-short-take-60.md

 ## Operating Systems/Applications

-* CoreOS rkt is coming along nicely; version 0.15.0 was recently introduced an includes a new "rkt fly" feature that aims to provide better support for software that needs more privileges than a typical container (the Kubernetes _kubelet_ is one example).
+* CoreOS `rkt` is coming along nicely; version 0.15.0 was recently introduced an includes a new `rkt fly` feature that aims to provide better support for software that needs more privileges than a typical container (the Kubernetes _kubelet_ is one example).
 [This blog post][link-1] has more details.
 * This probably falls more into the "interesting" than "useful" category, but it may prove helpful to someone out there.
-As you know, the core of Docker Engine is morphing into runc as part of the Open Containers Initiative (OCI).
-Continuing her legacy of doing some unique things with containers on the desktop, Jessie Frazelle recently blogged about [runc containers on the desktop][link-8].
+As you know, the core of Docker Engine is morphing into `runc` as part of the Open Containers Initiative (OCI).
+Continuing her legacy of doing some unique things with containers on the desktop, Jessie Frazelle recently blogged about [`runc` containers on the desktop][link-8].
 * In response to my post on my current productivity setup, the author of this blog post sent me a link to his article on [converting files before moving to Linux][link-14].
 Good information, thanks!
 * [Run Windows containers on the Mac][link-15].
 'Nuff said.
 * With [the recent acquisition of Unikernel Systems by Docker Inc.][link-20], you've probably suddenly got unikernels on your radar.
 (Bart Smith gave you the heads-up [in Episode 1 of the Full Stack Journey Podcast][xref-1], so you shouldn't have been surprised.)
 In any case, [here's an article][link-21] that provides a overview of unikernels.
 After you've finished reading that, pop over to the Joyent site to read Bryan Cantrill's take on [why unikernels are unfit for production][link-22].
 A lot of folks criticized Bryan's viewpoint on unikernels, but he's right---there is (right now) a dearth of operational tools for unikernels.
 At best, that makes them an interesting research/innovation opportunity, but certainly not ready for production.